TEACHING

 My Butoh Connection

-As of 2025 I have trained and performed with many of the most respected Butoh masters in Europe and Japan, including: Yoshito Ohno, Yukio Waguri, Masaki Iwana, Kayo Mikami, Seisaku & Yuri, Tadashi Endo, Yumiko Yoshioka, Imre Thormann, Moe Yamamoto, Yuko Kaseki and Gyohei Zaitsu.
-My own Butoh dance work is platformed on multiple Butoh festivals around the world.
-These workshops are a synthesis of these experiences and my own research.
+As of 2026 I have trained and performed with many of the most respected Butoh masters in Europe and Japan, including: Yoshito Ohno, Yukio Waguri, Masaki Iwana, Kayo Mikami, Seisaku & Yuri, Atsushi Takenouche, Tadashi Endo, Yumiko Yoshioka, Imre Thormann, Moe Yamamoto, Yuko Kaseki and Gyohei Zaitsu.
+My own Butoh dance work has been performed on stages, outdoors, and in more unusual venues around the world.
+In 2025 I completed a PhD exploring Butoh as a way of unlocking experiences of ecological selfhood in resistance to the atomisation of late capitalism.
+These classes are a synthesis of this training and experience with my own private research.

 Testimonials from participants